Executive Coaching for Nonprofit Leaders & Fundraisers

 Too many leaders try to fundraise or lead using someone else’s playbook.
 It doesn’t fit.
 It never did.

-Coaching helps you discover your natural gifts and talents, then build fundraising and leadership strategies around them.
+Coaching helps you discover your natural gifts and build fundraising and leadership strategies around them.
 Board members learn how to do the fundraising part of their role in harmony with who they actually are.
 Executive directors and development staff build systems that are sustainable because they’re built on strengths, not willpower.

 Fundraising and leadership happen between the calls.
 That’s why access matters.

-Who Coaching is For
+Who coaching is for

 Development directors and major gift officers who know the fundamentals but feel stuck, overwhelmed by their portfolio, or unsure how to communicate their process to leadership.
 Coaching helps you tell the story of your work in a way your boss and board can actually see and understand.